 +44 (0)113 34 31890

 Pekka researches and teaches moral philosophy.
 His primary research focus is metaethics.
+Other areas of interest relevant to his work include philosophy of language, metaphysics, and epistemology.
 His research has been supported by grants from the Arts and Humanities Research Council and the European Community's Seventh Framework Programme.
 He is also Director of the Centre for Ethics and Metaethics and maintains the Leeds philosophy events calendar.

 More information about Pekka's work and interests can be found on his personal webpage.